-The Sussex Christmas Barn can be found at Gipps Farm, which is at the heart of a 2,500 acre estate between the villages of Barcombe, Newick, Isfield and Chailey.
+The Sussex Christmas Barn can be found at Gipps Farm, which is at the heart of the 2,500 acre Sutton Hall Farm estate between the villages of Barcombe, Newick, Isfield and Chailey.
 The barn has views extending to the South Downs National Park, to the Ashdown Forest Areas of Outstanding Natural Beauty and across the Ouse Valley.

 Every generation brings something new to the farm and in 2017 we started a Christmas tree enterprise.
 We planted 22,500 trees and plan to plant lots more trees over the next five years.
 Our aim is to produce the highest quality Christmas tree and to sell the very freshest of trees with the lowest of “tree miles”.

 As a small family business, we tend to our Christmas trees by hand throughout the year - planting the little trees, pruning and tending them to create the perfect shape.

 We look after the environment carefully.
 We have signed up to the Entry Level And Higher Level Environmental Stewardship Schemes.
 We have acres of uncropped grass margins and headlands around the farm creating wildlife corridors for insects, birds, reptiles and mammals of all sorts.
 We have fields left for wading birds and now have an annual visitation from a flock of Lapwings who nest and breed on the farm.
 The farm is home to three types of deer along with foxes, badgers, bats, owls (barn, tawny and little) and many varieties of dragon flies, butterflies, frogs, toads, newts and grass-snakes - to name a few of our residents.

 Our Christmas tree fields are very beneficial to all sorts of wildlife.
 We use the minimum amount of nutrients and pesticides on our trees which allows more plants and wildflowers to grow around the trees which benefits bees, insects, birds, owls and small mammals.